 Fig. 1.
 Phylogenetic position of Hyphaene within Coryphoideae.
 Strict consensus of the 46 080 trees from the supermatrix analysis of all palm genera (tree length = 15 173, CI = 0.41, RI = 0.62).
 Values above branches are BPs (>50%).
 Adapted from Baker et al. (2009).

 An NGS capture phylogenetic approach is now being undertaken at the laboratory of the Unité de Phylogénie et Génétique Moléculaires of the Conservatory and Botanic Gardens of Geneva.
 This work is leaded by Dr. Mathieu Perret, Dr. Yamama Naciri and Dr. Camille Christe, technically supported by Mrs. Regine Niba (Figs. 2-4).
-The first 60 DNA samples include 6 species of Hyphaene represented by specimens from more than 12 African countries.
+The first 60 DNA samples include 6 species of Hyphaene represented by specimens from more than 12 African countries (see details on the sampling in Stauffer et al., 2018).
 The sister group Medemia and other taxa of Borasseae (i.e. Borassus, Bismarkia) and other Coryphoideae have been also included in these first analyses.
 A simplified working pipeline proposed by Dr. Camille Christe is presented in Fig. 6.

 Fig. 2.
 Camille Christe and Regine Niba are undertaking most of the lab work associated to the project.
 The well-equipped laboratory at La Console is ready for the challenging Hyphaene NGS phylogenetic approach.

 Fig. 3.
 Extraction of DNA from some Hyphaene species for which the amount originally extracted was lower than necessary.
 The extraction room has all the necessary equipments and of course, the technical skills of Regine!.